itssixtyn3in/ODCheck/README.md

  The Microsoft Teams client in it's default configuration allows users to add website tabs to private conversations, or Teams channels.
 The website tab option can be linked to external pages, which can be used as a jumping point to have users sync specific Sharepoint libraries using the ODOpen:// protocol handler.
 For further details regarding this please see https://collectingflags.com/research/file-extension-spoofing-in-microsoft-sharepoint-onedrive-and-teams/

- If you've taken over a Office 365 account and can create Sharepoint Sites and write Microsoft Teams messages, then you can retrieve the ODSync link the following way.
+ If you've taken over an Office 365 account with the permissions to create Sharepoint Sites and write Microsoft Teams messages, then you can retrieve the ODSync link the following way.
 - Create a new sharepoint library and upload a file
 - In a browser open up your dev tools > network > click on the 'sync' button on the Sharepoint page to trigger the ODOpen command
 - Copy the URL from the network section entry